boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

     ![DimensionFilterApply](/static/assets/faq/images/applied_dimension_filters_ondemand.png)

-7. By clicking the Apply Date Filters button, the on-demand new date range of `7/1/2022` and `12/31/2022` are applied to the `Date` widget.
-The below ondemandDateFilters() method will be triggered for applying date filters.
+7. By clicking the Apply Date Filters button, the on-demand date range of `7/1/2022` to `12/31/2022` is applied to the `Date` widget.
+The ondemandDateFilters() method below will be triggered to apply the date filters.

     ```js
      function ondemandDateFilters() {